dotnet/docs-maui/docs/user-interface/controls/map.md

 ```

 > [!NOTE]
 > In XAML, an `xmlns` namespace definition should be added for the <xref:Microsoft.Maui.Controls.Maps.Map> control.
-While this isn't required, it does prevent a collision between the `Polygon` and `Polyline` types, which exist in both the <xref:Microsoft.Maui.Controls.Maps> and <xref:Microsoft.Maui.Controls.Shapes> namespaces.
+While this isn't required, it prevents a collision between the `Polygon` and `Polyline` types, which exist in both the <xref:Microsoft.Maui.Controls.Maps> and <xref:Microsoft.Maui.Controls.Shapes> namespaces.

 The equivalent C# code is: